 I often reuse paper and card and often reuse food plastic containers for paint mixing.

-Some of my art has been created partly to raise awareness of environmental issues and current work also includes old domestic material.
+Some of my art has been created partly to raise awareness of environmental issues and recent and planned work also includes old domestic or recycled material.